 - The group has some permanence and a degree of organization.

 - The group is involved in an elevated level of criminal activity.

 The National Gang Intelligence Center and the National Drug Intelligence Center collaborated to produce the National Gang Threat Assessment in 2009.
 The book discusses street gangs, prison gangs and outlaw motorcycle gangs.
 Each gang type merits its own definition and discussion of the characteristics that differ at national, regional and local levels.

 Localities interested in pursuing anti-gang policies, strategies and programs face the challenge of developing operational definitions for the terms "gang," "gang member" and "gang crime" (or "gang-related offense").
 Many criminal justice policymakers and practitioners operate under practical definitions unique to their locality and its explicit gang-related challenges.

 Some localities fail to address the need for definition or to consider elements of definitions already in use.
 Failing to define the terms "gang" and "gang crime" as the terms are commonly used in a community undermines the community's ability to reliably measure progress and outcomes related to gangs and gang activity.

-California and other states and localities have instituted various criteria and threshold levels an offender must meet to be classified as a gang member.
+California and other states and localities have instituted various criteria and threshold levels an individual must meet to be classified as a gang member.
 Multiple criteria may need to be documented.
-For example, 1) a reliable source must identify the offender as a gang member, and 2) the offender must display gang symbols or use hand signs and display gang tattoos.
+For example, 1) a reliable source must identify the person as a gang member, and 2) the person must display gang symbols or use hand signs and display gang tattoos.

 [note 2] California Street Terrorism Enforcement and Prevention Act.
 California Penal Code, section 186.22(f).